-' I have two hats on when I'm working with individuals.
+I have two hats on when I'm working with individuals.
 The first hat is a Sherlock Holmes one; the Feldenkrais Method inspires curiosity and an openness to see what unfolds between the client and practitioner, and we unravel the mystery together.
 As awareness of our movement improves so too does our balance, ease and overall sense of well-being.

-The other hat is of a tour guide.
-As I teach groups, I get to take people on one of the most exotic explorations possible; their own selves.'
+I get to take people on one of the most exotic explorations possible; their own self.